manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 **The world is not as meritocratic as people on Twitter would want you to believe.**

 - Do you know that interviews can be fast tracked if you know the manager in a company?
-Not all, but many.
+Not in all, but many.
 - Do you know that people have hidden list of companies, engineering schools they want to hire from?

 **Correlation is not causation when it comes to culture.**